This article covers:

-- Whether they need to be custom made
+- Whether the shutters need to be customised

 So how can you potentially look to reduce the cost of your plantation shutters?
 To begin with, it could be worthwhile gathering quotes from more than one supplier and installer to find the best value.
-Also, on average, you may pay a lower rate per window if you are installing a number of shutters at once rather than one room at a time.
+Remember too, like other businesses, companies that make plantation shutters have periodic sales, so it can pay to shop around.

-You may also want to consider installing the shutters yourself as one way to reduce costs, however having an expert installer do the job can lower the chances of any damage happening and possibly reduce the time it takes to install.
-Having the right tools is important if you decide to install the shutters yourself.
-Here is a list of some of the tools you may need to do the job:
+You may also want to consider installing the shutters yourself to reduce costs.
+However, having an experienced installer do the job can lower the chances of any damage happening and possibly reduce installation time.

 What are the options to finance your new plantation shutters?

-- Personal loan: Depending on your personal circumstances and the cost of the job, you may be able to consider using a personal loan to fund the work.
-This could be a secured loan, or an unsecured loan.
+Personal loan: Depending on your personal circumstances and the cost of the job, you may be able to consider using a personal loan to fund the work.
+This could be a secured loan or an unsecured loan.
 It’s worth keeping in mind, though, that interest rates are generally higher for personal loans than for home loans, and it’s a good idea to read the lender’s terms and conditions first.
-Compare personal loans with Canstar.
+You can compare personal loans with Canstar.

-- Credit card: It may also be possible, depending on the cost and your ability to repay the debt quickly, to pay for the job on a credit card.
-There could be some fringe benefits for doing so, such as extra insurance cover in some cases (read the card’s Product Disclosure Statement to find out the conditions of the cover).
+Credit card: It may also be possible, depending on the cost and your ability to repay the debt quickly, to pay for the job on a credit card.
+There could be some fringe benefits for doing so, such as extra insurance cover in some cases (read the card’s Key Facts Sheet or the Product Disclosure Statement for the insurance cover to find out the conditions of the policy).
 Keep in mind that credit card interest rates are typically much higher than home or personal loans, and interest can quickly accumulate on large balances, so it is a good idea to weigh up your options and consider them carefully.
 If you don’t think you’ll be able to pay off the card’s balance in full each month, it may be worth re-considering whether a credit card is the right option for you.
-Compare credit cards with Canstar.
+You can compare credit cards with Canstar.